How Immigrants Can Start Investing in the United States (Step-by-Step)

 Step Two: Open Your Account

-Once you have chosen a brokerage, the account-opening process is typically completed online and takes twenty to thirty minutes.
+The account-opening process is typically completed online and takes twenty to thirty minutes.

 Step Three: Fund Your Account